UBC-MDS/seating_pref/proposal.md

 ### Question of interest

+Seating location in the classroom is commonly linked to grade performance, student engagement, and learning experience.
+Nevertheless, the question remains whether certain personality dispositions systematically influence where students prefer to sit in a classroom.

-This study aims to explore the relationship between students' self-perceived competitiveness and their seating preference.
-Specifically, this study plans to address the question: **Does self-perceived competitiveness influence where an individual prefer to sit in class?**
+To address this gap in the literature, this study aims to explore the relationship between students' self-reported competitiveness and their seating preference.
+Specifically, this study will survey 69 Master of Data Science students at the University of British Columbia.
+The main objective of this survey is to explore the question: **Does self-reported competitiveness influence where an individual prefer to sit in class?**

+The survey will collect _seating preference_ with the following question:

 Where do you prefer to sit in a classroom?